core-wg/yang-cbor/draft-ietf-core-sid-latest.md

      they appear in all capitals, as shown here.

-     This module defines the structure of the \".sid\" files.
+     This module defines the structure of the .sid files.

-     Each \".sid\" file contains the mapping between the different string identifiers defined by a YANG module and a corresponding numeric value called SID.";
+     Each .sid file contains the mapping between the different string identifiers defined by a YANG module and a corresponding numeric value called SID.";